-- We want our customers to enjoy our garments, to recommend WeatherWool to their family and friends, and to view WeatherWool as a long-term investment that is a pleasure to wear.
+- We want our customers to enjoy our garments, to recommend WeatherWool, and to view WeatherWool as a long-term investment that is a pleasure to wear.
 We want to be the clothing parents are happy to pass along to their children.
 We want to make your single favorite Jacket that works great and looks great in the field or at a ball game or corporate setting or even Church.
 We want WeatherWool to add to your outdoor experiences.

 - If your outdoor activities involve true extremes and serious conditions, we want WeatherWool to be the gear that performs when it is really needed.

 - If you're not happy with your WeatherWool, send it back for a refund.
-Or, if you just need the cash, let me know.
+Or even if you just need the cash, let me know.
 I've definitely been there.